Code-Institute-Submissions/soundkissstudio/README.md

 I created this site but discovered that actually the Bootstrap accordion as a mainframe was confusing, uninviting and turned out to be frustrating to use.

-After discussing this design with my tutor, I decided on a new design.
+After discussing the failures of this website with my tutor, I decided to start over with a new design.

 ## Design Mk2